haroonawanofficial/NG-NetMap/readme.md

-## Why This is a Next-Generation Network Scanner
+## Why This is a Next-Generation Network Mapper

 This scanner incorporates cutting-edge scanning methods that go beyond traditional port scanning.
 It includes innovative techniques like: